Frequently Asked Questions: Workers' Compensation

 Worker’s compensation is a no-fault insurance benefit to employees of the University who suffer an injury or occupational disease resulting from their work.

 I have short-term disability insurance.
 Do I need to file a claim?

 No. You will not need to file a short-term disability claim.
 Worker’s compensation will pay for your time away from work due to a work-related injury.
 You can also use PTO to supplement your worker’s compensation pay.

 Do I need to complete a Family Medical Leave Act (FMLA) request if I’m away from work due to a work-related injury?

-Yes, you will need to complete an FMLA request form.
-See the FMLA website for the request form as well as a list of FMLA representatives and an explanation of the FMLA process.
+Yes.
+You will need to complete an FMLA request form.
+(Please see the FMLA website for the form and a list of FMLA representatives as well as an explanation of the FMLA process.)

 Am I still considered an active employee while I’m on worker’s compensation?

 While you are away from work due to a work-related injury or illness, your status will be leave of absence.
 Once your doctor releases you to return to work, you will return to active status.

 Will my benefits continue while I am away from work?

 Yes, your benefits will continue.
 Premium payments will continue through payroll deduction as long as you have PTO.
 If your PTO ends, you will be placed on unpaid leave status, and you will be responsible for making premium payments to Benefit Express via direct billing.
 Once your doctor releases you to return to work, you will resume active status, and your premium payments will start again through payroll deduction.